radharashmitha/Ddos_attack_detection/README.md

 - [License](#license)

 ## Introduction
 DDoS attacks disrupt network services by overwhelming the target system with excessive traffic.
-This project leverages machine learning algorithms to analyze patterns in network traffic, detect malicious activities, and provide automated mitigation mechanisms.
-The system ensures real-time defense against evolving threats and contributes to a secure network environment.
+This project leverages machine learning algorithms to analyze patterns in network traffic, detect malicious activities, and lay the groundwork for automated mitigation mechanisms.
+The system ensures real-time detection against evolving threats, contributing to a secure network environment.

 ## Features
 - Preprocessing and analysis of network traffic data.